Telenav/smithy/README.md

      strings, booleans, complex structures, or services or operations - so a generation plugin involves writing a code generator for each type of shape a Smithy model can contain (or at least the subset you immediately care about).

-  g.
+  h.
 It runs each generator's
      `Collection<? extends GeneratedCode> generate(SmithyGenerationContext ctx, SmithyGenerationLogger log)` method, collecting any `GeneratedCode` objects (which typically represents a file that can be written to a specific place on disk).
 Note that nothing has been written to disk yet - if any code generator throws an exception, we do not want to produce partial output - generation should either succeed, or fail before anything has changed.

-  h.
+  i.
 Once all relevant generators have been run for all models, the session runs all of the `GeneratedCode`
      instances, actually writing files to disk.

-  i.
+  j.
 The session runs any `PostGenerateTask`s that were registered by `ModelElementGenerators` - these
      are code that needs to run only after all generated code has been committed to disk - for example, the `smithy-openapi-wrapper` plugin generates Swagger documentation to disk, which server generation plugins such as `smithy-vertx-server-generator` register a `PostGenerationTask` which looks in the `SmithyGenerationContext` it's running in to see if any (generated) files have been registered into a category called "markup", and if so, creates a zip file from them and generates some code for the server to unpack those files to `$TMPDIR` and serve them.

 2. One `SmithyGenerator` is called for a language and generation task it has acknowledged it supports.
    For this case, let's say pick a simple, but not-too-simple type - our `Shape` is a `TimestampShape` named "Created" in the model, the language is Java, the generation target is "model", and the destination is `target/generated-sources/smithy` under the Maven project that contains the model file (the default if the pom file does not specify a different destination for that `language +/- target` combo).
 The `smithy-java-generators` model generation plugin is on the classpath.
 What happens is:

    a. `SmithyJavaGenerators` is found and called with the shape named "Created".
 It sees that it is of `ShapeType.Timestamp`, so it includes a [`TimestampModelGenerator`](https://github.com/Telenav/smithy/blob/main/smithy-java-generators/src/main/java/com/telenav/smithy/java/generators/builtin/TimestampModelGenerator.java) instance in its results.

    b. `TimestampModelGenerator.generate()` is called.
 That creates a `ClassBuilder` (from [Java Vogon](https://github.com/timboudreau/annotation-tools) - but it could use any templating language to generate code - the framework doesn't care - a `GeneratedCode` is just a thing that